-As for Sidney's seeming confusion in believing Mac is tired rather than dying, refer back to the section on the murder of the woman and my discussion on how Sidney's insistence that she is only tired fits in with Prospero's manipulations of Miranda and others (such as putting them to sleep), and the revelation of the play's illusions (such as all those who were believed to be dead turning out to be alive) referring not only with the magical art of theatrics but maya.
+As for Sidney's seeming confusion in believing Mac is tired rather than dying, refer back to the section on the murder of the woman and my discussion on how Sidney's insistence that she is only tired fits in with Prospero's manipulations of Miranda and others, such as putting them to sleep, and the revelation of the play's illusions, such as all those who were believed to be dead turning out to be alive.
+This is not only the illusory nature of the magical art of theatrics but perhaps even maya.
 As far as Sidney/Ariel is concerned, Mac/Caliban simply sleeps.
-When Sidney announces to him that the trees are nude, it has perhaps to do with Mac having entered into a state beyond illusion, in which the raw truth is exposed.
-He encourages him to keep his eyes opened, as the others who the audience presumed to have been killed and dead were viewed with their eyes opened and also thus in a place of truth, the veils of illusion fallen away.
+When Sidney announces to him that the trees are nude, it may to do with Mac having entered into a state beyond illusion, in which the raw truth is exposed.
+Sidney encourages Mac to keep his eyes opened, as the others who the audience presumed to have been killed and dead were viewed with their eyes opened and also thus in a place of truth, the veils of illusion fallen away.

 To be considered is if Sidney's loss of his wallet connects with the loss of Bill's wallet in Eyes Wide Shut.
 Though the closed captioning gives Sidney as saying he has lost his watch, if one listens closely he is instead saying he has lost his wallet.